sonic-net/SONiC/doc/psud/PSU_daemon_design.md

    In `psu_status`, power exceeding check should be stored as `not supported` and no further function call.
 2. Both `get_psu_power_warning_suppress_threshold` and `get_psu_power_critical_threshold` are supported by platform API when a new PSU is identified
    In `psu_status`, power exceeding check should be stored as `supported`
-3. PSU's power was less than the warning threshold and is in the range (warning threshold, critical threshold): no action
+3. PSU's power was less than the warning-suppress threshold and is in the range (warning-suppress threshold, critical threshold): no action
-4. PSU's power was in range (warning threshold, critical threshold) and is greater than the critical threshold
+4. PSU's power was in range (warning-suppress threshold, critical threshold) and is greater than the critical threshold
    1. if warning was raised, no action expected
    2. if warning was not raised, a warning should be raised
-5. PSU's power was less than the warning threshold and is greater than the critical threshold: a warning should be raised
+5. PSU's power was less than the warning-suppress threshold and is greater than the critical threshold: a warning should be raised
-6. PSU's power was greater than the critical threshold and is in range (warning threshold, critical threshold): no action
+6. PSU's power was greater than the critical threshold and is in range (warning-suppress threshold, critical threshold): no action
-7. PSU's power was in range (warning threshold, critical threshold) and is less than the warning threshold:
+7. PSU's power was in range (warning-suppress threshold, critical threshold) and is less than the warning-suppress threshold:
    1. if warning was raised, the warning should be cleared
    2. if warning was not raised, no action
-8. PSU's power was greater than the critical threshold and is less than the warning threshold: the warning should be cleared
+8. PSU's power was greater than the critical threshold and is less than the warning-suppress threshold: the warning-suppress should be cleared
 9. A PSU becomes absent
 10. A PSU becomes `not power good`